The Kabul Assignment

 I had his office address—a commercial building in one of the better parts of town.
 The building had its own security: two guards at the entrance, both armed, both alert.
 I walked past it twice, careful not to linger or show too much interest.
 Just another foreign visitor getting slightly lost in an unfamiliar city.

 I didn’t know where he lived, but I wasn’t too concerned.
 Residential areas were off-limits for operational work in Kabul.
 Too many variables.
-Too many potential witnesses who would remember the foreigner who didn’t belong in their neighborhood.
+Too many potential witnesses who would remember the foreigner who didn’t belong in their neighbourhood.

 The scarf was particularly useful.
 Wrapped properly, it could cover most of my face—a sensible precaution against both the sun and recognition.
 In the heat of the day, no one questioned it.
 In the evening, it was just another man protecting himself from the dust and diesel fumes.